Neighbourhood Tomato Garden

 We are looking for volunteer Tomato-Head’s to help with the collaborative gardens.
 Please see Michelle’s contact info above to get involved.

-In addition, the expanded garden will also feature a new collaborative garden section where volunteers will be able to help plant, nurture and grow food that will be harvested and donated to local food banks.
+In addition to the garden allotments there are collaborative garden sections where volunteers help plant, nurture and grow food that is harvested and donated to the West Carleton Food Access Centre.

-Garden co-ordinator, Michelle Rehkopf says its a great opportunity.
-“What I like best about the project is that not only does it allow people of all ages and abilities to get out and build new connections and learn about growing their own food, vegetables will also be cultivated by volunteers in the collaborative garden section that will be harvested and donated to those in need.
-Its a fantastic opportunity to contribute to Carp and our surrounding communities.”
+Garden co-ordinator, Michelle Rehkopf says; “What I like best about the Neighbourhood Tomato is that not only does it allow people of all ages and abilities to get out and build new connections and learn about growing their own food but that we have successfully provided fresh vegetables to families and individuals in need.
+The garden has become a great place to be community in Carp’